Desiwah/RScanPlus/README.md

 # **Support**

-**RScan+** is free and focused on utility.
+**R.Scan+** is free and focused on utility.
 If it has improved your efficiency or helped your workplace, you can support the project here:

 [![Buy Me A Coffee](https://img.shields.io/badge/Support_the_Project-%23539764?style=for-the-badge&logo=buymeacoffee&logoColor=white)](https://www.buymeacoffee.com/desiwah)